emberjs/rfcs/text/0779-first-class-component-templates.md

 In practice, this has a number of knock-on effects for Ember code.

-First, components tend to grow without bound, because the equivalent of the "extract method" or "extract into new class" refactorings (which we commonly use on the JS side) end up with two downsides:
+First, components tend to grow without bound, because the equivalent of the "extract method" or "extract into new class" refactors (which we commonly use on the JS side) end up with two downsides:

 - they make the newly-extracted components available to the whole app, even if the concern is private to that component
 - the require an entirely new file, which is friction both for the creation and the use/understanding of a given view